sybip/gtm-lab/README.md

 transmitted as a SHOUT class message, and (assuming that all your settings are correct) received by the goTenna Mesh clients in range.

+**NOTE:** By default, gtm-lab will transmit on the **testnet** AppID 0x7357, therefore shouted messages will **not** be received by the goTenna app.
+This is intentional to minimize unwanted interference with goTenna app traffic.
+To enable sending to goTenna app, enter command `!sa3fff` in the gtm-lab console (set AppID to 0x3fff), and messages will become visible.

 ### Radio protocol exploration
 Change the `VERBOSITY` line to `ESP_LOG_DEBUG` or even `ESP_LOG_VERBOSE` to view details of received packets, correction protocols, channel hopping etc.